 - During term time always be available (during school hours) for staff in the school or college to discuss any safeguarding concerns.
-Whilst generally speaking the DSL (or deputy) would be expected to be available in person, it is a matter for individual schools, working with the DSL, to define what "available" means and whether in exceptional circumstances availability via phone and or Skype or other such mediums is acceptable - It is a matter for individual schools and colleges and the DSL to arrange adequate and appropriate cover arrangements for any out of hours/out of term activities - It is a matter for individual schools and colleges as to whether they choose to have one or more deputy DSL(s).
+Whilst generally speaking the DSL (or deputy) would be expected to be available in person, it is a matter for individual schools, working with the DSL, to define what "available" means and whether in exceptional circumstances availability via phone and or Skype or other such mediums is acceptable.
+During school holidays, Jane McLeod can be contacted via email - imcleod@gladstone.n-yorks.sch.uk or on 07967 310971. - It is a matter for individual schools and colleges and the DSL to arrange adequate and appropriate cover arrangements for any out of hours/out of term activities

+- It is a matter for individual schools and colleges as to whether they choose to have one or more deputy DSL(s).
 Any deputies should be trained to the same standard as the DSL. - Whilst the activities of the DSL can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection, as set out above, remains with the DSL.
 This responsibility should not be delegated.